 4) A statement confirming that you are highly likely to successfully complete the qualification based on performance.

-If your current Tier 4 sponsor is the University of Warwick, you should ask your academic department to complete the Written Confirmation up to 3 months prior to your current course end date.
+If your current Student visa sponsor is the University of Warwick, you should ask your academic department to complete the Written Confirmation up to 3 months prior to your current course end date.

 Yes.
-Students making their Tier 4 (General) student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
-This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Tier 4 (General) student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from this requirement.
-Your CAS will specify that it is only valid when you make a Tier 4 application from outside of the UK.
-If you use this CAS to apply for a Tier 4 visa within the UK, it will not attract the 30 points required and you are likely to receive a visa refusal.
+Students making their Student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
+This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from evidencing academic progression.
+Your CAS will specify that it is only valid for use in a Tier 4 application made outside of the UK.
+If you use this CAS to apply for a Student visa within the UK, it will not attract the 30 points required and the application is likely to be unsuccessful.

-The other exemption is for PhD (or any doctorate level at NQF level 8) students who are transferring to Warwick to complete the course for which they were last granted a Tier 4 visa (perhaps because they are following their supervisor).
-For such students their CAS will sepcify that they are exempt according to the relevant provision in the current Tier 4 Policy Guidance.
+The other exemption is for PhD (or any doctorate level at NQF level 8) students who are transferring to Warwick to complete the course for which they were last granted a Student (or Tier) 4 visa (perhaps because they are following their supervisor).
+For such students their CAS will specify that they are exempt according to the relevant provision in the current Home Office guidance.

-In both cases, you should be prepared that your visa application is likely to be subject to greater scrutiny, and you should be fully prepared to attend a 'credibility interview' (including a more in-depth 2nd interview) as part of your visa application.
-This is because the caseworker is required to assess whether you are a genuine student and not merely seeking to extend your stay in the UK.
-When making this assessment, the caseworker will consider the level of the courses, the subject matter of the new and previous courses, your education history, the credibility for your rationale for wishing to study the new course, and whether your justification sufficiently explains why you are applying to study the new course.
+In both cases, you should be prepared for your visa application to be more likely to be subject to greater scrutiny, and you should be fully prepared to attend a 'credibility interview' (including a more in-depth 2nd interview) as part of your visa application.
+This is because the caseworker is required to assess whether you are a genuine student and not merely seeking to extend your stay in the UK through repeated periods of study.
+When making this assessment, the caseworker will consider the level of the courses, the subject matter of the new and previous courses, your education history, the credibility of your rationale for wishing to study the new course, and whether your justification sufficiently explains why you are applying to study the new course.
 If you are invited for an interview, you need to be prepared to talk in more detail about 'Academic Progression'.
-You should read about how to prepare for a Tier 4 visa interview.
+You should read about how to prepare for a Student visa credibility interview.